makoffka/makoffka.github.io/README.md

-# Lab 1 Questions 3 and 4:
+# Web Exercise 1.
+Lab Questions 3 and 4:

 ## Q3: Introduce ONE selected “Data Set” from the [awesome-datascience] GitHub with its URL and describe its potential applications and values.